JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

-# Where is the math in the Two Compartment Open Model? by Julio Reyes
+# Where is the math in the Two Compartment Open Model? by Julio Hernández Reyes

 Welcome!
 This repository presents my mathematical modeling project exploring how pharmacokinetic models, specifically the **two compartment open model**, describe drug movement through the body.